damianklick/novartis-dcx-scraper-cli/README.md

 1. To start run `npm start`
 2. Select the site brand from the list (to cancel the selection step press `ctrl+c`)
 3. Select the site you want to scrape from the list (to cancel the selection step press `ctrl+c`)
-    * Please see image below on how to read these options:
+4. Enter the url you want to scrape (don't include `http://`, `https://`, or trailing slashes `/`
-4. Site will be scrapped
+5. Site will be scrapped
-5. `git add, commit and push` changes
+6. `git add, commit and push` changes

 ## Tips and maintenance